ofbennett/nhs-prescribing-etl-pipeline/README.md

 ### How to deploy on a remote host using a production server

-1. Spin up an Linux instance using a cloud provider like [DigitalOcean](https://www.digitalocean.com) or [AWS Lightsail](https://aws.amazon.com/lightsail/).
+1. Spin up a Linux instance using a cloud provider like [DigitalOcean](https://www.digitalocean.com) or [AWS Lightsail](https://aws.amazon.com/lightsail/).
 2. Get a domain name and direct it at the public IP of your Linux instance
 3. SSH into the instance
 4. Create a non-root user with sudo access